Termite Damage in Oklahoma Homes: How to Spot Early Signs

 Types of Termites Common in Oklahoma

-• Winged swarmers usually appear on warm, humid days after rain, especially from March through June in Oklahoma.
+- Winged swarmers: These are the reproductive members of termite colonies.
+Swarmers usually appear on warm, humid days after rain, especially from March through June in Oklahoma.
+Their presence signals a mature colony nearby.

 Why Should You Care About Termite Damage?